 Rather than quibble with Behson’s breakdown, I decided to take his 168 hours and try thinking of my time the same way I think about money: Since I only have a certain amount, I should make sure I’m being thoughtful about how and where I spend it.

 Enter the time budget.
 Just like its financial counterpart, the idea is to plan out how much time you’d like to be spending on each part of your life (and how much you’d like to “save” for more fun or relaxing pursuits), and then track your actual temporal spending to help you stick to those goals.

-To test this out on my own life, I created a simple Excel spreadsheet (blank one available for download here) and started filling it out.
+To test this out on my own life, I created a simple Excel spreadsheet (blank one available for download here—just click File > Download as > any file you’d like) and started filling it out.
 I put in my most aggressive estimates on how much I work and gave myself seven hours of sleep per night (nine on weekends!) and a very aspirational 30 minutes a day each on exercise and reading.
 After taking out errands and such, I was still left with 10 whole hours unaccounted for to spend on family, friends, hobbies, and entertainment.
 Surprisingly, finding time in my budgeted week wasn’t as hard I thought it would be, and it didn’t reflect how much time I actually felt like I had each week.

 So, where did all my time go?
 I’ll be spending the next month doing a weekly time audit.
 By writing down where I’m actually spending my time, without judgment or trying to change my activities for now, I’m hoping to discover some interesting patterns and opportunities to reclaim a few free hours for myself.
 I hope you’ll download a time budget, join me, and tweet at me (@acav) with your findings!